 Watermark Designs is a Brooklyn, New York designer and manufacturer of faucets.
 Its unique designs, some of which are award-winning, have captured wide attention, propelling the growth of the company since its founding in 2000.

-The company has experienced some growing pains, but seems to have steadied itself over the past few years.
-It's faucets are true luxury products, largely hand made and impeccably finished — worth a look by anyone in the market for smart, well-designed faucet with a very reliable valve that should give a lifetime of trouble-free service.
-But, if it should fail, keep in mind that the warranty service provided by Watermark is not always as helpful as it could be.
+The company has experienced some growing pains but seems to have steadied itself over the past few years.
+Its faucets are true luxury products, largely handmade and impeccably finished — worth a look by anyone in the market for a smart, well-designed faucet with a very reliable valve that should give a lifetime of trouble-free service.
+But, if it should fail, keep in mind that the warranty process required by Watermark is convoluted and decidedly customer-unfriendly.

 Brooklyn.
-One of the five boroughs of New York, and the nation's fourth largest city — home to a world famous bridge, the Botanical Gardens, the Navy Yard, Coney Island; and some well-known neighborhoods: Canarsi, Brighton Beach, Bensonhurst and Williamsburg.
+One of the five boroughs of New York, and the nation's fourth-largest city — home to a world-famous bridge, the Botanical Gardens, the Navy Yard, Coney Island; and some well-known neighborhoods: Canarsie, Brighton Beach, Bensonhurst, and Williamsburg.